 For example, the problem is related to the manufacturing division.
 It can be about Engineering, manufacturing processes, quality assurance, and warehousing.
 The possible decision-maker or point of view is the Vice President of the Manufacturing division.

 If the concern or problem is related to product quality which is under a Quality Department within the manufacturing division, then it is possible to put the ‘Manager of Quality Department’ at the Point of View.

 If you are unsure about which position to place in the point of view.
 I suggest that you take a look at the company’s organizational chart (if given).
 The reason is organizational chart is unique per company.
 You can compare the organizational chart of a government agency and a private corporation.
 I am pretty sure you can notice the differences.

 II.
 Time Context

-This is the time in the case where you will start your analysis.
+The Time Context is the time in the case when you will start your analysis.
 It can be an imaginary time or the last-mentioned date in the case.
 Make sure that you can justify the reason behind your given time context.
 Because if your stated time is not relevant, it is possible that your analysis is also not relevant.